BhojenderVerma/RAG-Model/README.md

   ```

 5. **(Optional) Share with others**
-Use [ngrok](https://ngrok.com/) to make your app accessible over the internet:
+Use [ngrok](https://ngrok.com/) to make your app accessible over the internet: ngrok http 8501